apptainer/singularity-userdocs/running_services.rst

 .. _sec:instances:

-Singularity 2.4v introduced the ability to run "Container instances" allowing users to run services using Singularity.
-This page will help you understand `instances` with the help of an elementary example followed by running Nginx web server using instances.
-In the end, you will find a very useful example of running an instance of API that converts URL to PDFs.
+Singularity v2.4 introduced the concept of *instances* allowing users to run services in Singularity.
+This page will help you understand instances using an elementary example followed by a more useful example running an Nginx web server using instances.
+In the end, you will find a more detailed example of running an instance of an API that converts URL to PDFs.

-Let's understand the significance of Singularity instances before we start operating on them.
-Suppose you want to run an nginx web server, you can simply install nginx and start the service by:
+To begin with, suppose you want to run an nginx web server outside of a container.
+You can simply install nginx and start the service by:

 .. code-block:: singularity

     $ apt-get update && apt-get install -y nginx
     $ service nginx start

-With older versions of Singularity, if you were to do something like this, from inside the container you would happily see the service start, and the web server running!
-But then if you were to log out of the container what would happen?
+If you were to do something like this from within a container you would also see the service start, and the web server running.
+But then if you were to exit the container, the process would continue to run within an unreachable mount namespace.
+The process would still be running, but you couldn’t easily kill or interface with it.
-Orphan process within unreachable namespaces!
-You would lose control of the process.
-It would still be running, but you couldn’t easily kill or interface with it.
 This is a called an orphan process.
-Singularity versions 2.4 and later can handle running services properly.
+Singularity instances give you the ability to handle services properly.

 ----------------------------------
 Container Instances in Singularity
 ----------------------------------

-For demonstration, let's use an easy example of :ref:`lolcow_latest.sif<cowimage>` image that we previously built.
+For demonstration, let's use an easy (though somewhat useless) example of :ref:`lolcow_latest.sif<cowimage>` image that is referenced in the quickstart.

-To start an instance, you should follow this structure:
+To start an instance, you should follow this procedure :

 .. code-block:: singularity

     [command]                      [image]              [name of instance]

-    $ singularity instance start   lolcow_latest.sif     cow1
+    $ singularity instance start   library://alpine     instance1

-When you run that command, Singularity creates an isolated environment for the container instances’ processes/services to live inside.
-We can confirm that this command started an instance by running the ``instance list`` command like so:
+This command causes Singularity to create an isolated environment for the container services to live inside.
+One can confirm that an instance is running by using the ``instance list`` command like so:

 .. code-block:: singularity

     $ singularity instance list

     INSTANCE NAME    PID      IMAGE
-    cow1             7388     /home/sushma/lolcow_latest.sif
+    instance1        7388     /home/vagrant/.singularity/cache/library/sha256.69ce2a3dcc6d3e559e20ced0df251046ee6ecff390a945d856fe0dcb3bcb3ce8/alpine_latest.si

 .. note::
     The instances are linked with your user.
-So make sure to run ALL the instance commands either with or without the ``sudo`` privilege.
-    If you ``start`` an instance with sudo and then ``list`` it without sudo, it might not be able to locate the instance.
+So make sure to run *all* the instance commands either with or without the ``sudo`` privilege.
+If you ``start`` an instance with sudo and then you must ``list`` it with sudo, as well or you will not be able to locate the instance.

 If you want to run multiple instances from the same image, it’s as simple as running the command multiple times with different instance names.
-The instance names uniquely identifies an instance, so they cannot be repeated.
+The instance name uniquely identify instances, so they cannot be repeated.

 .. code-block:: singularity

-      $ singularity instance start   lolcow_latest.sif  cow2
+      $ singularity instance start library://alpine instance2
-      $ singularity instance start   lolcow_latest.sif  cow3
+      $ singularity instance start library://alpine instance3

 And again to confirm that the instances are running as we expected: